github/opensource.guide/overviews/os-contributing/index.md

 <a id="readme" title="Readme and other Docs" class="toc-item"></a>

+<a id="community" title="The Community" class="toc-item"></a>

+## The Community

+Projects often have a community around them, made up of other users in different roles:

+- **Owner** is the user or organization that created the project has the project on their account.
+- **Maintainer(s)** is/are the users primarily doing the work on a project and driving the direction.
+Oftentimes the owner and the maintainer are the same.
+- **Core-contributors** are trusted users who are given write access to a repository that they contribute to often.
+- **Contributors** is everyone who has had a pull request merged into a project.
+- **Community Members** are the users who often use and care deeply about the project and are active in discussions for features and pull requests.

+> What are 'community members' actually called?

+<a id="pr" title="Pull Request" class="toc-item"></a>

 ## Readme and other Docs

 Nearly all GitHub projects include a `README.md` file.
 The readme provides a lay of the land for a project with details on how to use, build and sometimes contribute to a project.